-Government Auditing Standards requires the auditor to perform limited procedures on the College's response to the finding identified in our audit, excluding the management letter finding, and described previously.
+Government Auditing Standards requires the auditor to perform limited procedures on the College's response to the finding identified in our audit described previously.
 The College's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.